-Response to our publicly circulated estimation and dire message ranged from assertions of lunacy to foolishness — ignorance to absurdity.
+Response to our publicly circulated estimation and dire alert ranged from exclamations of “poppycock” to “you people have lost your minds!”

-Depending on internal or external situations, vulnerability assessments are divided into segments – – sometimes unrelated but usually correlated.
+Depending on internal or external situations, vulnerability assessments divide into segments – – sometimes unrelated although usually correlated.

-Choosing evaluators and ultimate planners to attenuate what has become a vast array of unwanted happenings begins with one rule: Consultant selection criteria should begin with backgrounding for experience plus demonstrated competence in one’s areas of concern.
+Choosing evaluators and ultimate planners to attenuate what has become a vast array of unwanted happenings follows a simple rule: Selection criteria should begin with backgrounding for experience plus demonstrated competence in one’s areas of concern.

-Next is thoroughness of procedure followed by understanding actual, rather than erroneously perceived essentials based on patron classification.
+Next is thoroughness of procedure; understanding actual rather than erroneously perceived essentials based on patron classification.

 - Security, policy, reputation, and cultural breaches are discovered.